snotskie/ttrpg/site/src/characters.md

 **Blessed by Wits:** When you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
 Then this ability cannot be activated again until you spend ③ to recharge it.

-**Blessed by Steadfastness:** When you fail a Check or lose a Contest by $5$ or more, gain a Blessing.
+**Blessed by Steadfastness:** Up to once per session, when you fail a Check or lose a Contest by $5$ or more, gain a Blessing.

 **Blessed by Disruption:** When another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
 Then this ability cannot be activated again until you spend ⑤ to recharge it.